bytedance/Elkeid/elkeidup/README.md

 * Don't remove `~/.elkeidup` dir
 * Don't fix any components used user's password, Include the Console(Elkeid Manager)

-> > Note: Due to the large difference between v1.9.1 and v1.7, direct smooth upgrade from v1.7 to v1.9.1 is not supported,  Refer to [Upgrade specified components](./deploy.md#5、Upgrade specified components).
-Versions after v1.9.1 will support smooth upgrades.

 ## Awareness of Auto-download missing kernel driver service

 In this open-source version, we have integrated a service to provide auto-download capabilities for kernel driver files of those kernel versions that are missing from pre-compiled lists.